 Well, here is the first review of our beloved game: http://mousenjoypad.com/reviews/pc/psichodelya-review/

 First, I'd like to thank the reviewer for taking the time to review the game.
 That is always better then not having a review, even if the review is mildly negative.
 In the end we scored a humble 62%.
 I feel we could have gotten more, but it is what it is.
-I'd like to shed light on some aspects of the game, for my own benefit and the benefit of the readers.
+I'd like to shed light on some aspects of the game, for my own relief and the benefit of the readers.

 If fancy and dynamic backgrounds are important for you in a shoot-em-up game, then you may find yourself less than awed with the art direction found in Psichodelya.
 While the background sceneries serve the game well enough, they are by no means particularly eye-catching, and are all entirely non-animated.